 The party also didn’t ever learn about the Longbeard and his golems’ vulnerability to lightning damage.
 I feel as if the encounter would’ve been considerably easier if they had found out this information.

 Like them or not, boss fights have become a much more integral part of D&D and TTRPGs.
-Personally I think it has to do with table top games becoming more popular in general.
+Personally, I think it has to do with tabletop games becoming more popular in general.
 This trend feels like a carry-over from video games if anything.

-In D&D 5e this is more than welcomed.
+In D&D 5e this is more than welcome.
 The system was definitely designed with these types of epic encounters in mind.
 Creatures having additional, powerful actions and lairs that bolster their abilities are excellent ways of giving your players that “final boss” feel of the campaign or story arc.

 Boss fights are some of the most fun I’ve had designing encounters in this edition.
 They are surprisingly not very stressful to design.
 If your boss is slightly over-tuned or much more difficult than you expected.